 Overview

-This procedure is for guiding the public on how security vulnerabilities should be reported safely and responsible to the dedicated security team within Mojaloop.
-As the Mojaloop community, we strongly encourage everyone to alert us of the potential security vulnerabilities privately first, before disclosing them in a public forum – a right everyone is entitled to without any permission whatever from us as the custodian of the platform.
+This procedure is for guiding the public on how security vulnerabilities should be reported safely and responsibly to the dedicated security team within Mojaloop.
+As representatives of the Mojaloop Community, we strongly encourage everyone to alert us of the potential security vulnerabilities privately first, before disclosing them in a public forum – a right everyone is entitled to without any permission whatever from us as the maintainer of the platform.

+Contacts

 A list of security contacts for Mojaloop projects is available.
 If you can't find a project specific security e-mail address and you have an undisclosed security vulnerability to report, then please use the general security address below:

 sam@modusbox.com